bhopals/node-package-manager-usage/README.md

     npm install babel-cli babel-preset-stage-0 babel-preset-es2015 --save-dev
     The spec in the preset’s name is not the target version, but the source version.
 For example, babel-preset-es2015 would compile ES6(es2015) to ES5 and babel-preset-es2016 would compile ES7(es2016) to ES6(es2015)

+To **install** specefic version of NPM, run "npm install <name>@version".
+Example : npm install -g eslint@5.2.0

+To check **outdated** dependencies, run "npm outdated".
+Example : npm outdated -g.
+This would returns the list of the npm modules which are outdated along with the current installed and latest available version details.

+    Package             Current  Wanted  Latest  Location
+    @angular/cli          7.0.5   7.3.5   7.3.5
+    eslint                5.2.0  5.15.1  5.15.1

+To **fix** outdated node modules error, either you can do "npm update <module_name>" OR "npm install <module_name> -g".
+The later one is more preferable.